-One of the most common distress calls I receive at my office is from cat parents upset about their cat’s destructive claws.
-While we humans may feel like our cats must secretly hate us (why else would they ruin our brand-new designer sofa?), they’re really just following their natural instincts when they do a little redecorating with their claws.
+One of the most common distress calls I receive is from cat parents upset about their cat’s destructive claws.
+While we humans may feel like our cats must secretly hate us (why else would they ruin our brand-new designer sofa?!), they’re really just following their natural instincts when they do a little redecorating with their claws.

 If you do find your cat clawing the no-no places, clap your hands or throw a soft toy for him to chase so he’s distracted.
-Because your cat must scratch somewhere, have appropriate scratching alternatives available, so you can guide him to those “good” scratching places and away from the no-no spots.
+Because your cat must scratch somewhere, have appropriate scratching alternatives available to guide him to those “good” scratching places and away from the no-no spots.

-Trimming the nails regularly renders them relatively harmless.
+Trimming your cat’s nails regularly renders them relatively harmless.
 You can take your cat to a groomer or learn to do it yourself at home.
 If you’ve never trimmed a cat’s nails before, ask your veterinarian to show you exactly where to cut.